Peter Maivia

-Fanene Leifi Pita Maivia (born Fanene Pita Anderson; April 6, 1937 – June 13, 1982), better known as Peter Maivia, was a Samoan-American professional wrestler, actor and stunt coordinator.
-Maivia was the grandfather of Dwayne "The Rock" Johnson via adoption, and was also part of the famous Anoaʻi family via blood brother pact.
+Fanene Leifi Pita Maivia (born Fanene Pita Anderson; April 6, 1937 – June 13, 1982), known by his ring name "High Chief" Peter Maivia, was a Samoan professional wrestler.
+Maivia was the grandfather of Dwayne "The Rock" Johnson and was also part of the famous Anoaʻi family via blood brother pact.
 He was also the promoter of the National Wrestling Alliance member Polynesian Pro Wrestling in Hawaii.

+Early life

+Maivia was born Fanene Pita Anderson in 1937 in Western Samoa, then administered as a territory of New Zealand.
+He was of the Ali'i lineage of Malietoa, and held the ceremonial title of High Chief, which would be reflected by his wrestling persona.

+He spent his early life in Samoa and New Zealand, and practiced amateur wrestling as a teenager.
+Perennial rival Fritz von Goering later noted "Peter was a great wrestler, in fact, he was a great amateur wrestler.
+He made a lot of good moves.
+He wrestled barefoot.
+He moved like a lightweight or a middleweight."

+Prior to his professional wrestling career, Anderson worked as a plumber.

 Professional wrestling career

 Early career (1960–1964)

-Maivia made his debut in 1960 at the age of 23.
-He worked for NWA Hawaii, and in other places including France, and the United Kingdom.
+Anderson made his debut in 1960 at the age of 23, after being trained by Steve Rickard.
+He was initially billed as Peter Fanene Anderson or just Peter Anderson.
+He worked for NWA Hawaii, and in France and the United Kingdom, and was nicknamed as "the Flyinʻ Hawaiian".

 New Zealand and Australia (1964–1968)

 After spending his first twenty years in American Samoa, Maivia moved to New Zealand.
-He began competing, wrestling under the ring name Prince Peter Maivia.
+He began competing, wrestling under the ring name Prince Peter Maivia, after another Samoan wrestler, Neff Maiava.
 He was trained in New Zealand by local wrestler and promoter Steve Rickard.

 Both in and out of the ring, Rickard taught the young Samoan a great deal about professional wrestling, and under his guidance, Maivia developed at an amazing rate.
 On 3 August 1964, after less than a year in the business, he won the New Zealand Heavyweight Championship.
 The title victory was impressive, however Maivia's reign was extremely short, and he held the championship for just three days, with the championship returning to Rickard on August 6, 1964.
 The point had been made though, and from then onward, Maivia enjoyed main-event status in the NWA's New Zealand territory.

 Later in 1964, Maivia followed up his previous success by winning the NWA Australasian Heavyweight Championship.
 Maivia became the new Australasian champion by defeating Kangaroo Kennedy, and he carried the belt for four years before finally losing it to Steve Rickard in 1968.
 After developing his repertoire and ring skills in New Zealand, Maivia slowly began to branch out and take bookings in larger promotions.